Steve's

 day, my high school class from Rift Valley Academy in Kenya was on its "senior

 safari."
-This was the last fling of the senior class, and for many the last fling
+This was the last fling of the senior class.
+For many of us it was the

-of life as a missionary's kid in Africa before returning to the USA or UK for
+last fling of life as a missionary's kid in Africa before returning to the USA

 It